dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 not decided on the case version with a display, connect an external monitor
 and make sure that a mouse and keyboard are connected.
 Also connect an
 Ethernet cable if you don't have a WiFi connection available.
 Then you can
-connect the Raspberry Pi to the power supply unit, it starts automatically.
+connect the Raspberry Pi to the power supply, it boots automatically.
 Various packages are now installed automatically, which can also take
 several minutes.
 If this is successful, a window opens in which you can set
 basic system settings such as time zone, country, keyboard layout and your